Organization of your Stay

 Health insurance

-Students from EU countries can keep their own home health insurances as well as their own private insurances and can bring their European Health Insurance Card (EHIC), which in case of illness is also valid in Germany.
+Students from EU countries can continue using their home country’s public or private health insurance and should bring their European Health Insurance Card (EHIC), which is also valid in Germany in case of illness.

-Students from non-EU countries who do not possess a health insurance valid for Germany from their home country will here find some contacts to insurance companies in Frankfurt (information is provided in German!).
-You can find more information including helpful links in the Global Office's information brochure.
+Students from non-EU countries who do not have health insurance that is valid in Germany can find contact information for insurance providers based in Frankfurt here.
+Additional details and helpful links can be found in the Global Office’s information brochure.

 Others

-To cover claims by third parties arising from personal liability cases, a personal liability insurance is recommended.
-Accident insurance while pursuing study activities is provided free of charge by the Federal Government of Germany.
-The special DAAD-Group Insurance Scheme comprises illness, personal accident, and private liability.
+To protect yourself against claims arising from personal liability, personal liability insurance is strongly recommended.
+Accident insurance during academic activities is provided free of charge by the German federal government.
+The DAAD-Group Insurance Scheme offers a comprehensive package that includes coverage for illness, personal accidents, and personal liability.

 Student residences